Birman Cat Guide: Personality, Care, History & Legend

 Common Birman Cat Health Issues

-• Hypertrophic Cardiomyopathy (HCM): A common feline heart disease.
+• Hypertrophic Cardiomyopathy (HCM): The most common heart disease in cats.

 Is the Birman Cat Right For You?